shyamo/image-metadata-cleaner/README.md

  ```

  Notes:
- I had an issue where PIL package was not recongnized.
-If you have multiple version of python on your machine, I added an alias to my `.zshrc` file referencing the python3 like below:
+ If you're having an issue where `PIL` package is not recognized or have multiple version of python on your machine, add an alias to your bash or `.zshrc` file referencing the python3 like below:
  ```
  alias python='/usr/local/bin/python3'
  ```
- and set my default to python 3.10.
-This seemed to fix the issue related to not being able to add packages.
+ and set your default to python 3.10.

  **How to run the script**
  ```